ljbade/wolf4sdl/README.txt

 Known bugs:
- - There seem to exist some problems with the palette sometimes.
+ - Windows only: There seem to exist some problems with the palette sometimes.
 Then some or all colors are wrong.
 This only appears in fullscreen mode.
-If you restart the game one or two times, it should be OK (smells like a race condition).
+If you restart the game one or two times, it should be OK (smells like a race condition in libSDL, it's not always reproducible).
    You can press ALT+F4 to leave the game faster.
 If it does not help you, consider using the --windowed option.
- - Demos don't work very well...
+ - Original demos don't work very well...
+This might be a timing issue.

 Credits: